brtrdkeller/Assistance-UNSSC-courses/recommendation.md

 ### Main Navigation

 Links have a `tabindex=-1` attribute, except "Dashboard".
 All the other links, except "Dashboard", are ignored by a keyboard navigation.

+The links are accessible using the right and left arrow keys.
+All the main navigation items/tabs can be brought in tab order.

 ### Learning Plan Block - Filters